chas-lad/ChasVCS/README.md

 - Branch: Create and manage branches.
 - Status: Get the information, concerning modified or untracked files in the current working directory by comparing to the commit that HEAD it is pointing to.
 - Log: Get the history of all commits in the branch.
-- Merge: Merge changes from one branch into another.
-- Diff: Show differences between versions of files.

 ## Features I will build once I have completed the above (remote repo - probably use)
 - Push to remote repo